monster-anshu/test-store-api/README.md

 - A user can see all products listed with their prices and name
 - A user can get product detail by id also

-## Useses and end points
+## Uses and end-points

-To install run following commands :
+To install run following commands or paste in terminal :
 ```bash
 git clone https://github.com/monster-anshu/Store-Api.git
 cd Store-Api